Recumbent seating and five-point harness make the Weehoo safe, fun, and efficient. Venture model comes with panniers.

 One of our constant issues with the last model was how to strap on a balance bike.
 Our little guy loves to ride, but not for long distances, so he often gets a lift.
 At first, we thought we could strap the bike to the rack (shown in the off-road set of pictures above), but later found it easier to strap it to the canopy poles with a bungee cord, which remain on the seat even if the canopy is removed.
 We also found the spacious panniers on the Venture model extremely useful.
 On a day to day basis, my son’s school backpack (and helmet after drop off) easily slide in with room to spare.
 During family rides, the panniers hold everything from lunches to patch kits.
 Lastly, the foot straps on the old model were challenging to use, but the Velcro and elastic bands work great on the new model.

 Folding and Storing

 The trailer arm, seat and panniers easily come off the Weehoo for easy storing and transporting.
 When going on family rides, we have put our Weehoo on a roof bike rack as well as in the back of our older Toyota Sienna.
 At home, we store it vertically in the garage with a bike hook mounted to our bike rack made of 2×4’s.

-Weehoo has three models, the Venture (shown here) for $489, the iGo Turbo, which is the same, except it has smaller saddle bags and no rack for $399, and the iGo Two, which has two seats, but only the front rider pedals for $519.
-Many older models have shown up on sites such as ebay, but they will not fit on at 29″ or 700c (hybrid) bike.
+Weehoo has three models, the Venture (shown here) for $489, the Turbo, which is the same, except it has smaller saddlebags, and the Two, which has two seats, but only the front rider pedals for $519.
+Many older models have shown up on sites such as eBay, but they will not fit on at 29″ or 700c (hybrid) bike.
 The quickest way to tell the difference between the old and new models is tubing.
 The new models have square tubing along the bottom while the older models have rounded tubing.